annane-hamza/Intro-to-Programming-Using-C/README.md

 ## What You’ll Find Here

-- **Basic C programming concepts** — variables, data types, control structures, functions, pointers, and more
 - **Logic building exercises** — puzzles and problems that sharpen your algorithmic thinking
-- **Step-by-step tutorials** — clear explanations and examples to understand each topic deeply
 - **Projects and practice challenges** — small programs that put your knowledge to the test

 ## Why C?